Andres6936/Flossy/Readme.md

 ## Current State

-Flossy is fully usable and tested (compile and run `flossy_test.cpp` to make sure it works on your compiler).
+Flossy is fully usable and tested (compile and run `FlossyTest.cpp` to make sure it works on your compiler).

 At the moment, floats are formatted using an internal stringstream, which is probably not the fastest solution out there (at the very least, stringstreams